iambrainstorming/iambrainstorming.github.io/src/chapters/education/education-paradox-of-digital-age.md

 ### 6. Bloom’s 2 Sigma Problem is Hard to Scale
 In 1984, educational psychologist Benjamin Bloom found that one-on-one tutoring allowed students to perform **two standard deviations (2 Sigma) better** than students in a traditional classroom.
 * For decades, the "holy grail" of EdTech has been using AI to replicate this 1-on-1 tutoring.
 While AI is getting better at this, research shows that students often treat AI as a tool to *get things done* rather than a tutor to *think with*.
 Without a carefully designed pedagogical framework, students use AI to bypass the work, negating the benefits of the "2 Sigma" effect.
+* [Research has found that WHEN students interact with an AI tutor built with sound learning strategies at home, they learn significantly more](https://www.nature.com/articles/s41598-025-97652-6).
+The keyword, however, is "when."
+These benefits depend on consistent engagement.
+If students skip lessons, abandon the course, or interact only superficially, the advantages are greatly reduced or may disappear altogether.
+What happens if they skip, don’t finish the lesson, or don’t work through the questionnaires by themselves?
+When non-compliers are included in the analysis, average learning gains frequently collapse, revealing that AI amplifies existing agency rather than creating it.

 ### 7. The Trap of "Cognitive Ease" and System 1 Thinking
 In his seminal book *Thinking, Fast and Slow*, Nobel laureate Daniel Kahneman explains that the human brain operates using two systems: System 1 (fast, intuitive, and effortless) and System 2 (slow, deliberative, and effortful).
 Because engaging System 2 requires significant mental energy, the brain naturally defaults to the "law of least effort."